-They can also be made stiffer and stronger too, which is why most top downhill riders are still sticking with 26in wheels.
+They can also be made stiffer and stronger too, which is why we see 26in wheels on slopestyle, dirt jump and freeride bikes.

-Because they hit stuff at a steeper angle and drop into holes easier they clatter and lose speed more rapidly than bigger wheels in the rough though.
-They’re not as stable steering or as grippy as 650B or 29er formats of the same tyres either.
+Because of their smaller size, they hit stuff at a steeper angle and drop into holes easier, they clatter and lose speed more rapidly than bigger wheels in the rough, too.
+They’re not as stable steering or as grippy as 650b or 29er formats of the same tyres either.

 - Can be made lighter, stiffer and stronger than other sizes

-- Loads of existing 26in wheels, tyres, forks and bikes makes spares cheap and easy to find on second-hand sites such as eBay.
+- Loads of existing 26in wheels, tyres, forks and bikes make spares cheap and easy to find on second-hand sites such as eBay.

 - Feels lumpier and stalls easier than bigger wheels on rough terrain

-29ers certainly made it easier for the MTB industry to introduce a third wheel size, but we’re still shocked how fast 650B has been accepted.
+29ers certainly made it easier for the MTB industry to introduce a third wheel size, but we’re still shocked how fast 650b was accepted.

 The first thing to realise is that the wheels aren’t actually 27.5in but closer to 27in.
-As a result they’re significantly faster to accelerate and easier to flick around than a bigger 29er wheel.
+As a result they feel faster to accelerate and easier to flick around than a bigger 29er wheel.